p26e/harvest-npm/README.md

 ## Docker

 We have created a docker image for ease of use.
 To use the docker image, mount a folder containing the pinfile at `/harvest-npm`.
-The files will be written to a `/harvest-npm/registry` and the script is automatically executed every time the pinfile changes.
+The files will be written to `/harvest-npm/registry` and the script is automatically executed every time the pinfile changes.

 Example:
 ```